-Heartburn is isn’t abnormal during pregnancy.
+Heartburn isn’t abnormal during pregnancy.
 In fact, more than 50% of pregnant women in the US experience this at one stage or another during pregnancy.

 Interestingly, some healthy foods can also trigger this reflux during pregnancy.
 What are these meals?
 Can they be avoided?
 Is there a way forward?

-This article answers these questions and any others you may have about reflux in pregnancy; the causes, treatment and preventive measures.
+This article answers these questions and any others you may have about reflux in pregnancy; the causes, treatment, and preventive measures.

-Foods that causes reflux and spitting in pregnant women
+Foods that cause reflux in pregnant women

 As a result of this, choose baked foods over fried foods and also go for leaner cuts of meat and low-fat dairy products.

 Spicy meals or overly-seasoned foods can also increase the risk of heartburn during pregnancy.
 As an expectant mom, we advise that you minimize spice and seasoning consumption.

 Fruits like oranges, tangerines, grapefruits, and tomatoes can cause acid reflux after meals.